clojuredocs/guides/README-tools.md

 > run the gem-installed `jekyll` to view your local version of
 > the site.

 ## How To Run A Development Server

+Before you run `jekyll` the first time, you will need to create an empty folder called `_site` in the CDS repository root.

     ./bin/jekyll serve --watch